U.S. outlines new policy for investigating corporate executives

 The written changes codify some practices that Justice Department officials have been pushing already, especially after criticism by lawmakers and the general public that the government has not investigated individual executives vigorously enough about their conduct in the lead up to the global financial crisis.

-One critic, U.S. Senator Elizabeth Warren, has requested a briefing on the memo, a Senate aide said.
+One of prosecutors’ most prominent critics, U.S. Senator Elizabeth Warren, has requested a briefing on the memo, a Senate aide said.
 Warren, a Democrat from Massachusetts, has called for more prosecutions of Wall Street bankers.

-Senator Bernie Sanders of Vermont, who is seeking the Democratic Party nomination for president, said the government made a mistake by not “prosecuting the people responsible” for the economic crash.

-“It is not acceptable that many young people have criminal records for smoking marijuana, while the CEOs of banks whose illegal behavior helped destroy our economy do not,” Sanders said in a statement.

 Corporations put a high value on getting credit for cooperating with prosecutors because that can mean lower fines or less serious charges against the business itself.